Welcome to The Only Woman in the Room

 One way or another, I have been writing about women and power for a long time.
 I’ve published several books, most recently Young Queens: Three Renaissance Women and the Price of Power (2023).
 Young Queens was a finalist for the Los Angeles Times Book Prize (biography), long-listed for the inaugural Women’s Prize in Non-Fiction and for the American Library in Paris Book Award.

 In an earlier life, I was an Associate Professor of French Literature at The George Washington University in Washington DC.
 In grad school, I couldn’t decide between a history degree and a literature degree, so I ended up in Comparative Literature in an attempt to do both.
 I left academia many years ago for a writing life, but truth is, you can never really leave scholarship behind.
-Now I try to let my training as a scholar inform my writing, to turn archival work into story.
-My favorite part of being an academic was the teaching.
+Now I try to let my training as a scholar inform my writing, to turn the gems I find in the archives into story.
+My favorite part of being a professor was the teaching.
 I think writing is a form of teaching, too, just not in a classroom.

 I lived for a time with my family in London, and still try to spend as much time there as possible, although current projects are taking me with increasing frequency to…Paris.🇫🇷 I mostly love writing and sometimes hate writing, and have no idea who I would be without it.